DIY pest control products next to a professional treatment truck in a Boise driveway

 • Sealing the gap under the garage door before fall rodent season hits Eagle and Star

-• Treating an isolated ant hill in the lawn that's nowhere near your foundation
+• Treating an isolated ant hill in the lawn that is nowhere near your foundation

 • Fruit flies in the kitchen after a forgotten banana.
-That's a source problem, not an infestation
+That is a source problem, not an infestation

 • Caulking baseboards, fixing torn weather stripping, cleaning under the fridge before pests arrive